 In \cite{Sch09}, Schwede showed under very mild restrictions (the existence of a dualizing complex\footnote{A local ring possesses a dualizing complex if and only if it is a homomorphic image of a finite dimensional local Gorenstein ring; see \cite[Theorem 1.2]{Kaw00}.}) that $F$-injective rings are weakly normal.
 The proof of the theorem above demonstrates the following analogous property for $F$-nilpotent rings.

-\begin{srmk} Let $R$ be an excellent local ring which admits a dualizing complex.
+\begin{srmk} Let $R$ be an excellent local ring which admits a dualizing complex, and let $S$ be its weak normalization.
 If $R$ is $F$-injective, then $R$ is reduced.
 Further, by \cite[Theorem~4.7]{Sch09}, an $F$-injective ring is weakly normal, so the first inclusion in the sequence $R\rightarrow {S} \rightarrow \overline{R}$ is an equality.
 We have shown above that an $F$-nilpotent ring has a unique minimal prime and the second inclusion $S \rightarrow \overline{R}$ must be equality.
-Since a ring is $F$-rational if and only if it is both $F$-nilpotent and $F$-injective, this appears to provide a novel proof of the well-known fact that a local $F$-rational ring is a normal domain. \end{srmk}
+Since a ring is $F$-rational if and only if it is both $F$-nilpotent and $F$-injective, this appears to provide a novel proof of the well-known fact that a local $F$-rational ring is a normal domain in the excellent case. \end{srmk}

-\Cref{thm: F-nilpotent implies geo unibranched} shows that we should expect a strong connection between failure of $F$-nilpotence and the existence of multiple geometric branches.
+\Cref{thm: F-nilpotent implies geo unibranched} shows that we should expect a strong connection between the failure of $F$-nilpotence and the existence of multiple geometric branches.
 The case of dimension one is already interesting, and we will demonstrate that we can count the number of geometric branches using the module $0^*_{H^1_\mfm(R)}/0^F_{H^1_\mfm(R)}$.